Frequently Asked Questions

 How can I get a copy of my immunization records?

 The HIM department staff is responsible for immunization records.
-The immunization section of HIM may be reached at 407-823-3707.
+The immunization section of HIM may be reached by email at firstname.lastname@example.org.

 I have an appointment at the Health Center.
 What documentation do I need to bring?